Driving After Imbibing

-Effective February 1, 2004, Pennsylvania changed the law for driving under the influence.
-The DAI law change brought harsher penalties to those convicted for drunk driving.
-Along with a reduction of the legal limit, the DAI law change brought a new three-tiered system of penalties for higher BAC levels.
-Driving after imbibing (DAI), as the new drunk driving offense is referred to, can have serious consequences.
-If you have incurred charges for drunk driving, an experienced defense attorney can help you understand and protect your rights.
+Driving after imbibing (DAI), as the drunk driving offense is referred to, can have serious consequences.
+If you have been charged with drunk driving, an experienced defense attorney can help you understand and protect your rights.

-- Tiered penalty system: Under the old DUI laws, there was one drunk driving offense and penalties were not linked to the BAC levels.
-Under the new DAI laws, there are three levels of penalties tied to different BAC levels — higher BAC levels result in aggravated penalties (.08 - .099; .10 - .159; .16 and higher).
+- Tiered penalty system: There are three levels of penalties tied to different BAC levels — higher BAC levels result in aggravated penalties (.08 – .099; .10 – .159; .16 and higher).

 The attorneys at MyPhillyLawyer.com are seasoned trial lawyers with a commitment to client success.
 We evaluate the strengths and weaknesses of your case as well as the prosecution’s case and develop your defense strategy based on your specific case.

-Contact us to learn more about how our DUI/DAI defense attorneys can help.
+Contact MyPhillyLawyer to learn more about how our DUI/DAI defense attorneys can help.